pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 - ##### Step 2: Adjust envelope and internal loads

-  In this step, the function primarily start adjusting the envelope and internal loads based on the information stored in the method arguments and user supplied model.
-In addition, this step also prepares HVAC systems, adjust the HVAC system for a sizing run.
+  In this step, the function starts adjusting the envelope and internal loads based on the information stored in the method arguments and user-supplied model.
+In addition, this step also prepares HVAC systems for a sizing run.

   {{<mermaid align="left">}}
   graph LR;